Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • centrally acting drugs - clonidine (clonidine), imidazoline receptor agonists;

-The anesthesiologist is advised to avoid fentanyl and droperidol during surgery, because these agents can stimulate additional production of catecholamines.
-The function of the patient's cardiovascular system should be carefully monitored at all stages of surgical treatment: during the introduction of anesthesia, then during the operation and the first day after it.
-Because severe arrhythmias, a strong decrease in blood pressure or, on the contrary, hypertensive crises are possible.
-In order for the volume of circulating blood to remain sufficient, it is necessary for the patient to receive enough fluid.
+The anesthesiologist is advised to avoid fentanyl and droperidol during surgery because these drugs may stimulate additional catecholamine production.
+The function of the patient’s cardiovascular system should be carefully monitored at all stages of surgical treatment: during induction of anesthesia, then during the operation and the first day after it.
+Because severe arrhythmias, a strong decrease in blood pressure, or vice versa are possible hypertensive crises.
+In order for the circulating blood volume to remain sufficient, the patient must receive enough fluid.

-2 weeks after the operation, it is recommended to pass a urine test for catecholamines.
-Sometimes, over time, there are relapses of the tumor or additional pheochromocytomas are found, in addition to the one that was removed.
-In such cases, re-surgery is recommended.
+It is recommended to take a urine test for catecholamines 2 weeks after surgery.
+Sometimes, over time, the tumor recurs or additional pheochromocytomas are discovered, in addition to the one that was removed.
+In such cases, repeated surgical operations are recommended.

-Recall that aldosterone is a hormone that regulates water and mineral metabolism in the body.
+Let us recall that aldosterone is a hormone that regulates water and mineral metabolism in the body.
 It is produced in the adrenal cortex under the influence of renin, an enzyme synthesized by the kidneys.
-Primary hyperaldosteronism is a tumor in one or both of the adrenal glands that causes too much aldosterone to be produced.
+Primary hyperaldosteronism is a tumor in one or both adrenal glands that causes too much aldosterone to be produced.
 These tumors can be of different types.
-In any case, the excess production of aldosterone causes the level of potassium in the blood to decrease and the blood pressure to rise.
+In either case, excess aldosterone production causes blood potassium levels to drop and blood pressure to rise.

 Causes and treatment of primary hyperaldosteronism

 To understand what primary hyperaldosteronism is, you need to understand how renin and aldosterone are related.
 Renin is an enzyme that the kidneys produce when they sense that blood flow to them is decreasing.
 Under the influence of renin, the substance angiotensin-I is converted into angiotensin-II and the production of aldosterone in the adrenal glands is also stimulated.
-Angiotensin II has a powerful vasoconstrictor effect, and aldosterone increases sodium and water retention in the body.
-Thus, blood pressure rises rapidly at the same time through several different mechanisms.
-At the same time, aldosterone suppresses further production of renin, so that the pressure does not "go off scale".
+Angiotensin-II has a powerful vasoconstrictor effect, and aldosterone increases sodium and water retention in the body.
+Thus, blood pressure rises rapidly simultaneously through several different mechanisms.
+At the same time, aldosterone suppresses further production of renin so that the pressure does not go off scale.
 The more aldosterone in the blood, the less renin, and vice versa.

-This is all called the renin-angiotensin-aldosterone system.
-It is a closed loop system.
-We will mention that some medications block its action so that blood pressure does not rise.
-ACE inhibitors interfere with the conversion of angiotensin-I to angiotensin-II.
+This is called the renin-angiotensin-aldosterone system.
+It is a feedback system.
+Let us mention that some medications block its action so that blood pressure does not increase.
+ACE inhibitors interfere with the conversion of angiotensin I to angiotensin II.
 Angiotensin II receptor blockers prevent this substance from exerting its vasoconstrictor effect.
 And there is also the newest drug - the direct renin inhibitor Aliskiren (Rasilez).
-It blocks the activity of renin, that is, it acts at an earlier stage than the drugs we mentioned above.
-All this is not directly related to the endocrinological causes of hypertension, but it is useful for patients to know the mechanisms of drug action.
+It blocks the activity of renin, i.e. it acts at an earlier stage than the drugs we mentioned above.
+All this does not matter direct relationship to the endocrinological causes of hypertension, but it is useful for patients to know the mechanisms of action of drugs.

 So, aldosterone in the adrenal glands is produced under the influence of renin.
-Secondary hyperaldosteronism is if there is too much aldosterone in the blood due to the excess renin.
-Primary hyperaldosteronism - if the increased production of aldosterone by the adrenal glands does not depend on other causes, and the renin activity in the blood plasma is definitely not increased, rather even decreased.
-For a doctor to make a correct diagnosis, it is important to be able to distinguish between primary and secondary hyperaldosteronism.
-This can be done based on the results of the tests and tests, which we will discuss below.
+Secondary hyperaldosteronism is when there is too much aldosterone in the blood due to excess renin.
+Primary hyperaldosteronism - if the increased production of aldosterone by the adrenal glands does not depend on other reasons, and the activity of renin in the blood plasma is definitely not increased, but rather even decreased.
+For a correct diagnosis, it is important for a doctor to be able to distinguish between primary and secondary hyperaldosteronism.
+This can be done based on the results of tests and tests, which we will discuss below.

 Renin production by the kidneys is inhibited by the following factors: